Is this going to be the year you redevelop your eCommerce site? If it’s been a while since you’ve done so, you should be aware that a lot has changed.

 6. Product Options as Buttons

 There should be visible buttons that assist the user to view all of the alternatives and indicate them when there is a variation that indicates the price change.
-If the variant alters the appearance of the product, picking it should update the main product image along with the product description and product reviews.
+If the variant alters the appearance of the product, it must update the main product image along with the product description and product reviews.

 This ensures that the user knows exactly what will be ordered.
 Another advantage is that by deactivating particular buttons, the user may know which versions are out of stock at a glance.
 This eliminates the need to scroll through a dropdown list of options.

 Stay Focused for Successful Redevelopment: Overall, keep the customer experience in mind when redesigning, and don’t always trust your instincts.
 Instead, track and measure everything to ensure that every minor design change has the greatest possible influence on your company’s bottom line.

 OVER 600 Small, Medium and Large Enterprise business clients have chosen us from 35 COUNTRIES